koto-thing/Kyun2Stop/README.md

-This Readme wirtten by AI.
+This Readme is wirtten by AI.

 # Kyun'Stop VST3